camper0008/h2-gui-assignments/00-color-picker/README.md

 # color-picker

-Changes color dynamically.
+Changes color dynamically according to the rgb sliders.

-Made with egui.
+## Screenshot

 ![example screenshot](screenshot.png)

+## Input validation

-Will only display "apply hex" button if hex is valid.
+Will only enable "convert hex to rgb" button if input hex is valid.

 ![hex disabled example screenshot](disabled.png)